Ornella Muti: Personal life

-Muti has been married twice, first to Alessio Orano (a fellow actor in The Most Beautiful Wife), from 1975 to 1981.
+Muti has been married twice, first to Alessio Orano, her co-star from The Most Beautiful Wife, Summer Affair, and Experiencia prematrimonial, from 1975 to 1981.
 She was married, secondly, to Federico Fachinetti, from 1988 to 1996.
-Muti has three children: Naike Rivelli (born 1974), a fashion model, singer, and actress; a son, Andrea, and a second daughter, Carolina, both from her marriage to Fachinetti.
+Muti has three children, including Naike Rivelli.

 In 1994, she became a resident of Monaco.

-On February 1, 2022, the actress announced that she would like to obtain Russian citizenship.
+On 1 February 2022, she announced that she would like to obtain Russian citizenship.
 She told TASS: "It would be nice for me to get citizenship, because it is part of my culture associated with my mother.
 She died this year, and it would be a gift for her."

-In July 2022, Muti was criticised by the far right for supporting the legalisation of cannabis in Italy.
+In July 2022, Muti was criticised by right-wing and conservative politicians for supporting the legalisation of cannabis in Italy.